rancherfederal/rke2-aws-tf/README.md

 We highly recommend you use the modules in this repository as stepping stones in solutions that meet the needs of your workflow and organization.
 If you have suggestions or areas of improvements, we would [love to hear them](https://slack.rancher.io/)!

+## Non-Backwards compatible changes

+Changes have been introduced as of March 2023 that are not compatible with user-defined environments.
+Please make note of and test the following changes before deploying into your environments:

+-rke2 user is no longer being installed by default for both servers and agents.
+-cloud-init runcmd scripts have been re-numbered as follows:
+  - 00_pre.sh
+  - 10_download.sh
+  - 20_rke2.sh
+  - 99_post.sh

+  If you are using additional cloud-init scripts, ensure that their numbering will run in the order you expect.
+-When setting the 'asg' variable, you now must also set the 'termination_policy' value.

 ## Usage

 This repository contains 2 terraform modules intended for user consumption: